wyatt8740/battery-status/README.md

 instance, FreeBSD uses `sysctl` to get battery information, Linux uses sysfs (specifically, `/sys/class/power_supply/` directories), and I think OpenBSD uses `sysctl` as well.

+## License

+This script is licensed under the "three-clause BSD" license.

+Please refer to `LICENSE.txt` for the license terms.

+If this license is unacceptable, feel free to drop me a line and let me know why.
+I'll probably be willing to grant different terms if asked.
+Not that I really anticipate any major problems with a BSD license.